jamieernest/Lenovo-ThinkPad-E490-Hackintosh/README.md

 #### Not Working

 - Things that may never work:
-  - The Fn row functions except volume control
+  - The Fn row functions except volume + brightness control
-  - DRM (for Netflix and AppleTV+)
+  - Mixed DRM (for AppleTV+, Netflix and Amazon Prime Video should work)
-  - HDMI Port (USB-C works but no video output)
+  - ~~HDMI Port (USB-C works but no video output)~~ Works from Release 0.8.0!

 ## Installation